-I-46.
+I-47.
 Disabilities Awareness

-The National Education Association believes that the human and civil rights of individuals with disabilities must be protected.
-The Association encourages its affiliates to educate their own members and the public at large to bring about an awareness of disability issues.
-(1999, 2015)
+The National Education Association believes that the human and civil rights of individuals with visible and nonvisible disabilities must be protected.
+The Association encourages its affiliates to educate their own members, law enforcement, emergency responders, and the public-at-large to bring about an awareness of disability issues.
+(1999, 2023)

-I-47.
 Accessibility for Persons with Disabilities

 The National Education Association believes that all buildings should be in compliance with the accessibility standards of the Americans with Disabilities Act.
-The Association also believes that employees experiencing disabilities are entitled to medically necessary and reasonable accommodations necessary to perform the essential duties of their jobs.
-(1988, 2022)
+The Association also believes that employees with disabilities are entitled to medically necessary and reasonable accommodations necessary to perform the essential duties of their jobs.
+(1988, 2023)

-I-48.
+I-49.
 Protection of Persons with Cognitive Disabilities